Crumpets, Pikelets and English Muffins

 Serve warm with loads of fresh butter.

-Thinner than scones but thicker than pancakes, Scotch pancakes are also known as griddle or drop scones.
+Thinner than Scones but thicker than pancakes, Scotch pancakes are also known as griddle or drop scones.

 Sieve together the flour, salt, cream of tartar and bicarb.
 Stir in the sugar.
 Make a well in the centre and add the beaten egg and some of the milk.
 Whisk well.
 Add enough milk to make a thick batter.